 Hailing from Trapani, this pesto is as bright and vibrant as its Southern Italian home.
-Almonds and tomatoes add sweetness to the sauce, which is best served with lemon for a truly Sicilian experience.
+Almonds and tomatoes add sweetness to the sauce, which is best served with lemon.
 Buon appetito!

 Percentages are based on an adult's daily intake